Southern Owl Nebula

 The Southern Owl Nebula (PLN 283+25.1, ESO 378-1) is a planetary nebula located in the constellation Hydra.
 The nebula lies at a distance of 2,030 light years from Earth.

 It is named so because of its resemblance to the Owl Nebula in Ursa Major.
-The nebula is notably symmetric, round, and has a diameter of approximately four light-years across.
+The nebula is notably symmetric, round, and has a diameter of approximately four light-years.